arquivei/php-kafka-consumer/readme.md

 ## Build and test

-If you want to contribute, there's a few utilities that will help.
+If you want to contribute, there are a few utilities that will help.

 First create a container: